Rufus For Real

 You Asked, I Answered

-Is this skillet chicken enchilada recipe gluten-free?
+Is this skillet chicken enchiladas recipe gluten-free?

 Yes — as long as you use GF corn tortillas and a gluten-free enchilada sauce (Siete is a great option).